|Not quite knowing what to expect, in due course arrived at Kingston-upon-Hull station complete with my old worthy tool kit and a little

 instinctively knew that the campsite had been hit.
 I hurriedly arose and ran round to be met with a scene of absolute devastation, death and

-on the scene, and in a pool of blood and on the spot where I would have been sleeping had I not moved, I collected my bricklayers trowel.
-I still
+scene, and in a pool of blood and on the spot where I would have been sleeping had I not moved, I collected my bricklayers trowel.
+I still have it,

 |Midday and all that we could do had been done, the dead (11 off) now laid out alongside and in the remains of the mortuary.
 All my bits and pieces

 found were put into a Hessian sand bag, and now in a filthy state I was given a train ticket pass, some cash and told to entrain for Buckhaven and